 The study of light, in physics, is called optics.
 Optics deals with the properties of light, how it interacts with other objects, and how it can be used.
-I find speed to be light's most intriguing property.
+Personally, I find speed to be light's most intriguing property.

-Two questions raise from here:
+Two questions raise from this:

 a) Can humans travel at the speed of light?